Constraining Disk-to-Corona Power Transfer Fraction, Soft X-ray Excess Origin, and Black Hole Spin Population of Type-1 AGN across Mass Scales: Abstract

 \section{Abstract}

-Understanding the nature of the accretion disk, its interplay with the X-ray corona, and assessing black hole spin demographics are some open challenges in astrophysics.
-In this work, we examine the predictions of the standard $\alpha$-disk model, origin of the soft X-ray excess, and measure the black hole spin parameter by applying the updated high-density disk reflection model to the \xmm{}/\nustar{} broadband (0.3$-$78\keV{}) X-ray spectra of a sample of Type-1 AGN.
-Our Bayesian analysis confirms that the high-density relativistic reflection model with a broken power-law emissivity profile can simultaneously fit the soft X-ray excess, broad iron~K line, and Compton hump for $\sim$70\% of the sample, while an additional warm Comptonization model is still required to describe the observed soft X-ray excess for the remaining sources.
-Our first-ever calculation of the disk-to-corona power transfer fraction reveals that the fraction of power released from the accretion disk into the hot corona can have diverse values, the sample median of which is $0.7_{-0.4}^{+0.2}$.
-We find that the transferred power from the accretion disk can potentially soften the X-ray spectrum of the hot corona.
-The median values of the hot coronal temperature and optical depth for the sample are estimated to be $63_{-11}^{+23}$~keV and $0.85_{-0.27}^{+0.12}$, respectively.
-Finally, through joint \xmm{}+\nustar{} relativistic reflection spectroscopy, we systematically constrain the black hole spin parameter across the broad range of black hole masses, $\log(M_{\rm BH}/M_{\odot}) \sim 5.5-9.0$, and increase the available spin measurements in the AGN population by $\sim$20\%.
+Understanding the nature of the accretion disk, its interplay with the X-ray corona, and assessing black hole spin demographics remain open challenges in astrophysics.
+In this paper, we examine the predictions of the standard $\alpha$-disk model, origin of the puzzling soft X-ray excess, and measure the black hole spin parameter by applying an updated high-density disk reflection model to the {\textit{XMM-Newton}}/{\textit{NuSTAR}} broadband (0.3--78~keV) X-ray spectra of a sample of 11 Type-1 AGN.
+Our Bayesian analysis confirms that a variable-density relativistic disk reflection model with a broken power-law emissivity profile can simultaneously fit the soft X-ray excess, broad iron~K line emission, and Compton hump in 3 out of 11 AGN.
+For the remaining sources, a distinct warm Comptonization component is still required, which supports a hybrid origin for the soft X-ray excess.
+The measured temperature and optical depth of the warm corona span nearly the entire theoretically allowed range, with median values of $0.43_{-0.18}^{+0.40}$~keV and $12.5_{-3.9}^{+3.1}$, respectively.
+Our first systematic calculation of the disk-to-corona power transfer fraction reveals that the fraction of power released from the accretion disk into the hot corona spans a wide range, with a sample median of $0.68_{-0.25}^{+0.25}$.
+The sample median values for the hot coronal plasma temperature and optical depth are $54_{-12}^{+11}$~keV and $0.98_{-0.28}^{+0.22}$, respectively.
+Finally, through both hard X-ray (3--78~keV) and broadband (0.3--78~keV) relativistic reflection spectroscopy, we systematically constrain the black hole spin parameter across the mass scales of $\log(M_{\rm BH}/M_{\odot}) \sim 5.5-9.0$, thereby increasing or refining the available spin measurements in the AGN population by $\sim$20\%.